-Besides being used for IP surveillance, the IGS-604HPT-M12 is certainly applicable to build any PoE network including VoIP and wireless LAN.
-Under the trend of energy saving worldwide and contributing to the environmental protection on the Earth, the IGS-604HPT-M12 can effectively control the power supply besides its capability of giving high watts power.
-The "PoE schedule" function helps you to enable or disable PoE power feeding for each PoE port during specified time intervals and it is a powerful function to help SMBs and enterprises save energy and budget.
+Under the trend of energy saving worldwide and contributing to environment protection on the Earth, the Industrial Managed PoE Switch can effectively control the power supply along with its capability of giving high watts power over Ethernet.
+The "PoE schedule" function enables you to activate or inactivate PoE power feeding for each PoE port during specified time intervals, which is a powerful function to help SMBs or enterprises save power and money.